FC Carl Zeiss Jena: Current squad

-Out on loan

 Notable players

-FCC sent 33 players to the DDR (East German) national side.
+FCC sent 33 players to the DDR (East Germany) national side.

-Before the end of World War II, Jena sent three players to the German national side: Willy Krauß (1911–12), Heinz Werner (1935) and Ludwig Gärtner (1939–41).
+Before the end of World War II, Jena sent three players to the Germany national side: Willy Krauß (1911–12), Heinz Werner (1935) and Ludwig Gärtner (1939–41).

 American defender, Brian Bliss, played at the club from 1992 to 1996 and received regular calls to the United States men's national soccer team.
-He went on to play for MLS side Columbus Crew SC and would later serve as technical director in the club's front office.
+He went on to play for MLS side Columbus Crew and would later serve as technical director in the club's front office.

 Another notable player is former Germany goalkeeper Robert Enke, who started his career at the club and then went on to play for clubs such as Hannover 96, FC Barcelona and S.L.
 Benfica.